polkadotkisumubootcamp/polkadot-kisumu-workshop/README.md

 ## 📝 What’s This Repo For?

 Participants will:
-- Create a branch for their work
+- Create a branch for their work with their name
-- Add their exercises in a personal folder
+- Add their exercises in a personal folder which is based on weekly exercises
 ---

 ## 🚀 How to Submit Your Exercises